 Finally, the Traffic Engineer will simulate three alternative toll rate scenarios to assess the potential revenue impact of the proposed improvement.
-Tollway staff will determine the toll rate scenarios in conjunction with the Traffic Engineer based on rate per mile, projected revenue, and operational considerations.
-The Traffic Engineer will calculate the new revenues, as well as the potential reduction in revenues that could occur at nearby interchanges or system-wide as some users divert to the local roads.
+Tollway staff in consultation with the applicant and Traffic Engineer will determine the toll rate

 5 The applicant may provide its share in cash or through a combination of cash and "in-kind" contribution.
 In-kind contribution may include, but not be limited to: design costs, signal interconnects, intersection improvements, utility connections, noise walls, pedestrian access, ROW, design services, environmental remediation services, landscaping enhancements, drainage improvements or other elements approved by the Tollway.
 The in-kind contribution will be valued at its actual cost(s) or at the unit prices provided for in the construction contract.
 The in-kind contribution must be located within one mile of the Tollway and must meet Tollway design specifications.
 The in-kind contribution is subject to negotiation, but may not include improvements to local roads that are outside the project limits.